Group Members

 Iman Sedighi

 Iman is currently a PhD student at the University of Alberta, with experience on experimental characterization of materials, and a focus on fracture mechanics.
-Joining Dr. Hogan’s group from September 2023, his research project involves analyzing the fatigue crack growth in welded steel pipes.
+Joining Dr. Hogan’s group since September 2023, his research project involves analyzing the fatigue crack growth in welded steel pipes.
 The objective of his research is to study these phenomena experimentally and numerically in different length scales.

 Jie Zheng